Josh Griffith: Career

 In August 2008, Griffith was fired from his executive producer duties by Barbara Bloom and Steven Kent of Sony Pictures Television, leading to Bell becoming executive producer and head writer and later replacing him with Paul Rauch.
 In 2009, Griffith briefly worked as a writer on General Hospital.
 In July 2012, it was announced that Griffith had been rehired on The Young and the Restless as the sole head writer following Bell's dismissal; he would work alongside new executive producer Jill Farren Phelps.
 Episodes under their direction began airing on October 12, 2012.

 In August 2013, speculation and reports indicated that Griffith had resigned as head writer, reportedly due to "creative differences" with Phelps.
 Further speculation adds that Shelly Altman may take over as the new head writer, alongside Tracey Thomson or Jean Passanante may be brought aboard as a new co-head writer.
 In February 2015, Griffith was hired as co-head writer of Days of Our Lives, alongside re-hired former head, Dena Higley.
 Griffith began his role as co-head scribe on February 16, 2015, with the material airing on August 19, 2015.

 In February 2016, it was reported that Griffith would be departing Days of Our Lives as co-head writer, with Ryan Quan serving as his replacement.
 Griffith's last episode aired on September 2, 2016.

 In August 2018, it was reported that Griffith would be returning to The Young and the Restless this time as supervising producer.
 Griffith's first episode as supervising producer aired on September 14, 2018.

 In December 2018, Daytime Confidential reported that Griffith would once again act as The Young and the Restless's Head Writer following the departure of Mal Young.

+Griffith, formerly a member of Writers Guild of America, East, left and maintained financial core status during the 2007–08 Writers Guild of America strike.